flexseth/bioboxfinal/README.md

 This plugin makes it easier to see how the interface works between various user roles.
 `wp plugin install user-switching --activate`

+### Install Syntax Highlighter plugin
+This just makes the sample code a little easier to read.
+`wp plugin install syntaxhighlighter --activate`

 ### Import posts, map to authors
 Back in the Site Shell for this Local site...
 - Install WordPress Importer